At Husk Interior Design, we collaborate to enrich your space and enhance well-being while remaining respectful of, and inspired by, nature.

 Well-designed spaces endure time and bring joy.

 Husk's design services follow the 'little house' origins of the name with a philosophy of 'small is beautiful', an emphasis on mindful choices and a knack for maximizing space.
 We work from the principle that everyone has the right to a healthy space, whether inside or outside of the built environment.
-Husk will listen intently and co-create a restorative personal space tailored to your values & lifestyle or a workplace aligned with your business ethics.
-In addition to green building expertise, Husk can also offer niche design guidance on how to welcome a pet rabbit into your home.
+Husk will listen intently and co-create a restorative home tailored to your values & lifestyle or a workplace aligned with your business ethics.
+In addition to green building expertise, Husk can also offer niche design guidance on how to welcome a pet bunny into your home.

 Child Care Centre Design